Graduate Studies Response to Coronavirus

 - Meetings, discussions, exams, and defenses may be done by video conferencing by agreement between graduate student and major faculty advisor.

-- Please submit any forms (Certificate of Final Form, Embargo Request, Petitions, etc) by email using your @unm.edu email, which will serve as your signature.
+- Please submit any other forms (Certificate of Final Form, Embargo Request, Petitions, etc) by email using your @unm.edu email, which will serve as your signature.

 - The Spring 2020 semester will not be counted toward the time limit for completion of degrees.